 I actually really like this book.
+I’m sad to learn that the print edition appears to be out of print and doesn’t seem like it’s going to be updated.
+For that reason, I’m linking to the electronic edition here.
 It’s a very approachable, nuts and bolts sort of way of approaching neuroradiology.
 Several chapters at the beginning are devoted to modalities such as advanced MRI and PET/CT.
 The majority of the book is devoted to a disease category based approach to the explanations.
 It’s very easy to sit down and read a relevant section, and the level is appropriate for a senior resident through a faculty who wants a nice focused review.
 My only complaint is that there is some repetitiveness between chapters (especially if you were reading straight through), but it’s less of a problem because the format of the book is more suitable to targeted reading of one chapter at a time based on level of interest.
 This is a nice book for fellows.

 This is the quintessential reference book in pediatric neuroradiology, written by one of the founding fathers of pediatric neuroradiology as a subspecialty, Jim Barkovich.
 This book is very detailed and an excellent reference for pediatric imaging.
 Only the truly hardcore will sit down with this book and read from start to finish, but it has excellent and updated coverage of most of the major pediatric imaging topics today.
 A fellow on a pediatric rotation could probably benefit from reading some of the key chapters.
 If you were going to have a more extensive experience or continue reading pediatrics as part of your career, this would be a great addition to your library.